 Okay, so there are any number of ways to describe the kind of relationship that this supposed objective journalist has with Obama.

-I thought that a very articulate and uh polite in uh adult conversation way of expressing my opinion of the kiss-ass attitude that Wolf has with Obama is to say that if Obama ever had a colonoscopy, they would find Wolf's head there.
+I thought that a very articulate and polite in adult conversation way of expressing my opinion of the kiss-ass attitude that Wolf has with Obama is to say that if Obama ever had a colonoscopy, they would find Wolf's head there.

 Yes.

-That is that is sheer broadcast talent.
+To me, that is one of the most, that is sheer broadcast talent.

-That is communication talent one on one.
+That is communication talent 101.

-I mean, that is above there's nobody can have any doubt about what I mean.
+There's nobody can have any doubt about what I mean.

 I understand.

-Yes, and I also say remember they personified God's son.
+Yes, and I also say, remember, they personified God's son.

 He must be telling the truth.

-Well think about it.
+Think about it.

 Well, talent on loan from God.